Deadfaced/Documentation/Angular/angularNotes.md

 - `ngClass` - `[ngClass]="{'className': %condition%}"` example: `[ngClass]="{online: serverStatus === 'online'}"`;

 ### 3.1.
 Building a Structural Directive
-For this example I will be creating an únless' directive that will be a negation of an ngIf
+For this example I will be creating an 'unless' directive that will be a negation of an ngIf
 - create a new directive:

 ```cmd